 Newly positive (mostly gay and homosexually-active men)

 Of newly acquired HIV infections in 2003-2007, 82% were attributed to male homosexual contact.
-(NCHECR, 2008: 11) Again, in line with general patterns of geographic location for gay and homosexually-active men, this population is predominantly located in urban areas.
-This population is relatively younger than the population outlined above, and relatively more healthy.
-However, it requires additional support to cope with new diagnosis, including peer support, education, and counselling.
+(NCHECR, 2008: 11) Again, in line with general patterns of geographic location for gay and homosexually active men, this population is predominantly located in urban areas.
+This population is relatively younger than the population outlined above and relatively more healthy.
+However, it requires additional support to cope with the new diagnosis, including peer support, education, and counselling.
 NAPWA notes the success of support programs for the newly-diagnosed.
 (2007: 33)